 Wolf Children Rain and Snow

 If childhood is neglected, it is very difficult to make up for its deficiencies.
 Surely everyone knows the story of a boy named Mowgli who lives among the wild animals.
-It is a story so charmingly and wisely written by an author named Rudyard Kipling, that it is hard to imagine a more beautiful story than that of Mowgli,
+It is a story so charmingly and wisely written by an author named Rudyard Kipling, that it is hard to imagine a more beautiful story than that of Mowgli, a boy who lives among the wild animals.

 Is it possible for a small child to survive in the wilderness?